kennethillman/at-demo-web-scraper/README.md

 # Web Scraper

-> A Active Talents demo
+> An Active Talents demo

-Web scraper is simpel POC using static site generator, scheduled builds and webhooks.
+Web scraper is a simpel POC using a static site generator, scheduled builds and webhooks.

 * Nuxt.js
 * Netlify